-- It cannot be corrupted and altered – every node on the network has a copy of the digital ledger and, to add a transaction, the other nodes need to validate it, according to the so-called consensus mechanism.
-If there is no validation by the majority of the nodes, the transaction is not added to the ledger.
+- It cannot be corrupted and altered – every node on the network has a copy of the digital ledger, and to add a transaction, the other nodes need to validate it, according to the so-called consensus mechanism.
+If there is no validation by most nodes, the transaction is not added to the ledger.

-- It is secure – since it is not under the control of any authority/body and because of all the information on the chain is encrypted and linked to the previous ones, to hack the blockchain, an attacker should decrypt the majority of the nodes on the blockchain, which ensures an extremely high level of security.
+- It is secure – since it is not under the control of any authority/body and because all the information on the chain is encrypted and linked to the previous ones, to hack the blockchain, an attacker should decrypt the majority of the nodes on the blockchain, which ensures an extremely high level of security.

 According to Hossein Nabilou, a postdoctoral researcher at the University of Luxembourg, in Bitcoin governance, users may employ a variety of mechanisms to participate in the governance of the network.

-Blockchain Supply Chain Legal Issues
+Blockchain Legal Issues

-The arrivalBlockchaintechnology brings along with it the murkiness of how the American legal system will treat such technology; before the rise of mentioned technology, businesses were uncertain on ho courts would treat electronic records and signatures until the federal legislature enacted the E-Sign Act on June 30, 2000.
+The arrival of blockchain technology brings the ambiguity of how the American legal system will treat such technology; before the rise of mentioned technology, businesses were uncertain about how courts would treat electronic records and signatures until the federal legislature enacted the E-Sign Act on June 30, 2000.

-To provide even more clarity to businesses, the National Conference of Commissioners on Uniform State Laws drafted the Uniform Electronic Transactions Act (th “UETA”) to provide states with a framework to enact laws governing the enforceability of electronic records and signatures.
+To provide even more clarity to businesses, the National Conference of Commissioners on Uniform State Laws drafted the Uniform Electronic Transactions Act (the “UETA”) to provide states with a framework to enact laws governing the enforceability of electronic records and signatures.

 Due Diligence on Blockchain

 To illustrate what to look for, it’s helpful to see what well-known scams have in common.
-For instance, in 2014, One Coin famously raised millions with almost no information concerning its technology but making big claims and flaunting buzzwords.
+For instance, in 2014, One Coin famously raised millions with almost no information concerning its technology but by making big claims and flaunting buzzwords.
 Soon after, its investors found themselves in a four-billion-dollar Ponzi scheme, and the now super-rich founder, known as doctor Asia disappeared, never to be seen again.

-The other point to be noted is Blockchain and cryptocurrency compliance is a beast of its own; The most common blockchain legal issue is projects range from being classified as securities in certain jurisdictions to being completely outlawed in their jurisdiction of choice.
+The other point to be noted is blockchain and cryptocurrency compliance is a beast of its own; The most common blockchain legal issue is projects range from being classified as securities in certain jurisdictions to being completely outlawed in their jurisdiction of choice.